Temple View: 1954–1955

 The construction of amenities, general purpose buildings, and school buildings occupied the lives of the building missionaries during their working hours.
 Concrete was poured by hand via a portable concrete mixer that was loaded by hand with the correct mix of sand and concrete, mixed with the right amount of water and then poured into wheelbarrows which the building missionaries wheeled to wherever it was needed.
 The whole of the project was usually mobilized for a cement pour, and the sisters always provided refreshments for the workers throughout the night.

 "Kai Hall" became the church service building on Sunday while construction on site was in progress.
 The building was also used for social activities as well.
 Movies were shown on Friday night.
 In the evenings a section of the building was used as a gymnasium for the building missionaries during their after hours.
 The labour missionaries held many joint social activities with the public from Hamilton in this building.
 These activities such as formal dances and concerts did much for local public relations.

 There was also a big band scene.
 A band was formed from the building missionaries who were instrumentalists, which performed at concerts and for any major ball that was held.
 At about this same time a big band ensemble from the US was touring New Zealand, and as part of their tour they visited Temple View and performed.
 In time the music of choice for local dances came from the younger missionary groups that comprised 3 guitarists and a drummer.
-Several concerts were also performed by the building missionaries in the Embassy theater in Hamilton.
+Several concerts were also performed by the building missionaries in the Embassy theatre in Hamilton.

-The younger children of the missionary families attended the local primary school in Frankton and Maeroa immediate school in Hamilton.